On the induced problem for fixed-template CSPs: Introduction

 \section{Introduction}

 The {\it constraint satisfaction problem (CSP)} can be formalized in the variable-value form as a problem of finding an assignment of values to a given set of variables, subject to constraints.
-There is also an equivalent formulation of it as a problem of finding a homomorphism $h: \bR\to \bGamma$ for given two finite relational structures $\bR$ and $\bGamma$.
+There is also an equivalent formulation of it as a problem of finding a homomorphism $h: \bR\to \bGamma$ for two given finite relational structures $\bR$ and $\bGamma$.

-A special case, when the domain of $\bGamma$ is boolean, called {\em Satisfiability}, was historically the first NP-hard problem~\cite{Cook:1971}, and the study of its various subproblems has been a very attractive research field since 70s.
-From the very beginning an interesting research topic was to identify all polynomially solvable cases when constraint relations are restricted to a given set of relations or, in the homomorphism formulation, when the second relational structure is some fixed $\bGamma$.
-The final result in the boolean case was obtained by Schaefer, who listed all cases for $\bGamma$ when the latter problem, denoted $\CSP\bGamma$, is in P (all other cases were proved to be NP-complete)~\cite{Schaefer:1978}.
-Schaefer's proof was based on Turing reductions between different templates and was technically difficult.
-Further, Feder and Vardi~\cite{feder98:monotone} formulated the so called dichotomy hypothesis that states that for a template $\bGamma$ over an arbitrary finite domain, $\CSP\bGamma$ is either polynomially solvable, or NP-hard.

-In \cite{Jeavons:1998} Jeavons showed that the complexity of $\CSP\bGamma$ is determined by the so called polymorphisms of $\bGamma$.
-The polymorphism of a relation $\rho\subseteq D^n$ is defined as an $m$-ary function $p: D^m\to D$ such that $\rho$ is closed under the operation $p$ that is applied component-wise to tuples from $\rho$.
-The polymorphism of a template $\bGamma$ is defined as a function that is a polymorphism of all relations in $\bGamma$.
-Jeavons showed that if two languages $\bGamma$ and $\bGamma'$ have the same polymorphisms, then $\CSP\bGamma$ and $\textsc{CSP}(\bGamma')$ are simultaneously in P, or NP-complete.
-The development of this line of research \cite{bulatov05:classifying, MarotiMcKenzie, Siggers, 4ary} lead to a conjectured description of tractable templates as those that have a system of polymorphisms of a very special kind.
-Very recently, a number of authors \cite{DBLP:Rafiey,Bulatov17a,Zhuk17} independently claimed proofs of those conjectures.
-Playing a central role in the classification of tractable templates, polymorphisms are interesting objects by themselves.
-If a template $\bGamma$ has a polymorphism $p$, without solving a CSP, we already know that the set of its solutions is preserved by $p$.
-I.e. any such polymorphism induces an algebra on the solutions set.
+A special case, when the second relational structure is some fixed $\bGamma$ (called a template) and the domain of $\bGamma$ is Boolean, was historically one of the first NP-hard problems~\cite{Cook:1971}, and its study has attracted some attention since the 70s~\cite{Garey:1990,Schaefer:1978}.
+Feder and Vardi~\cite{feder98:monotone} formulated the so-called dichotomy conjecture that states that for a template $\bGamma$ over an arbitrary finite domain, $\CSP\bGamma$ is either polynomially solvable or NP-hard.
+In \cite{Jeavons:1998} Jeavons showed that the complexity of $\CSP\bGamma$ is determined by the so-called polymorphisms of $\bGamma$.
+A polymorphism of a relation $\varrho\subseteq D^n$ is defined as an $m$-ary function $p: D^m\to D$ such that $\varrho$ is closed under the operation $p$ that is applied component-wise to tuples from $\varrho$.
+A polymorphism of a template $\bGamma$ is defined as a function that is a polymorphism of all relations in $\bGamma$.
+Jeavons's result implies that if two languages $\bGamma$ and $\bGamma'$ have the same polymorphisms, then $\CSP\bGamma$ and $\textsc{CSP}(\bGamma')$ are log-space inter-reducible.
+Further development of this method~\cite{bulatov05:classifying,MarotiMcKenzie,Siggers,4ary} made it possible to precisely delineate the borderline between the polynomial-time and NP-complete templates of the CSP.
+Bulatov~\cite{Bulatov17a} and Zhuk~\cite{Zhuk17} independently confirmed the Feder-Vardi conjecture.